 - 1/2 teaspoon almond extract

 - Spread croissant bottoms with 3 tablespoons marmalade; replace tops.
-Cut each croissant into five slices; place in a greased 11x7-in. baking dish.
+Cut each croissant into five slices; place in a greased 11-in. x 7-in. baking dish.

-- Remove from refrigerator 30 minutes before baking.
-Preheat oven to 350°.
+- Remove from the refrigerator 30 minutes before baking.
 Place dish in a larger baking dish.
 Fill larger dish with 1 in. of boiling water.

-- Bake, uncovered, until a knife inserted in center comes out clean, 40-45 minutes.
-Remove pan from water bath; cool on a wire rack 10 minutes.
-Brush remaining marmalade over top.
+- Remove pan from water bath; cool on a wire rack for 10 minutes.
+Brush remaining marmalade over the top.
 Cut and serve warm.
 Yield: 8 servings.

 Originally published as Sweet Orange Croissant Pudding in Country Woman Christmas Annual 2010, p28